0x09/resdet/doc/libresdet.md

 * filename - Path of the image, or "-" for standard input.
 * mimetype - Optional MIME type of the image, for choosing an image reader.
 If NULL the file's extension will be used.
-* resw, resh - Output arrays of pixel index and confidence pairs describing a potential detected resolution.
+* resw, resh - Output [RDResolution](#rdresolution) arrays of pixel index and confidence pairs describing a potential detected resolution.
 Results are sorted in descending order of confidence.
 The original input resolution is always available as the final element with a confidence value of -1.
 Either may be NULL to skip analyzing that dimension.
 If provided, respective count param must point to valid size_t memory.
 Guaranteed to be either allocated or nulled by the library, must be freed by caller.
 * countw, counth - Size of resw and resh respectively.
-* method - A detection method returned by `resdet_methods` or `resdet_get_method`.
+* method - A detection method returned by [`resdet_methods`](#resdet_methods) or [`resdet_get_method`](#resdet_get_method).
 May be `NULL` to use the library default method.

 ---
 <a name="resdetect_file_with_params"></a>